sm20/UrlScrapingScript/README.md

 # UrlScrapingScript
-Downloads the URLs on a page given the pages base address
+Downloads the URLs on a page given the pages base address.
+The documentation provides instructions on how to run it.